WeblateOrg/weblate/docs/admin/addons.rst

 .. hint::

-   With :ref:`internal-urls` you can populate the VCS configuration of other components from your main component by pointing to it as weblate://projectname/themaincomponent from the :ref:`component-repo` field (in :guilabel:`Manage` ↓ :guilabel:`Settings` ↓ :guilabel:`Version control system`) of each resective component.
+   With :ref:`internal-urls` you can populate the VCS configuration of other components from your main component by pointing to it as ``weblate://projectname/themaincomponent`` from the :ref:`component-repo` field (in :guilabel:`Manage` ↓ :guilabel:`Settings` ↓ :guilabel:`Version control system`) of each respective component.

 .. _addon-weblate.flags.bulk: